After choosing your template, follow the instruction below to learn how to set up and design your new Landing Page template.

 (Optional) Choose the font set you would like to use and add a logo

-Click Next to start building your landing page template
+Click Next step to start building your landing page template

 We utilize a layout system that is built upon layers.
 These layers are:

 Section - The foundational layer to your content.
 Every other layout element sits on top of a section.
 The image below is an example of a Hero Section.

 Row - A horizontal layout element.
 You can add multiple rows in a section.
 The hero section below contains 3 rows: The top row shows the social media icons (in the top right), the Hero text is currently highlighted in the middle, and there is a new row at the bottom that hasn't been configured yet.

 Column - A vertical layout element that sits inside a row and contains an element within it.
 You can add multiple columns in a row.
 Note the new row that I added has 3 columns

 Element - Sits inside a column.
 You can only add one element in a column.
 Elements include Text, Image, Buttons, etc...